fordelord/cumul-test-repository/README.md

 Run command `npm i` when you have already cloned this test repository

-After go to the client repository and run there two commands: `npm i` and `npm start`.
+After go to the client directory using `cd client` and run there two commands: `npm i` and `npm start`.

+After you can see two profiles

 In file `server/.env` you can see the envs which you need to change to your env keys of your account and dashboard.